<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Katas

-Katas are the bringing to life of small routines through practice, as opposed to learning by memorizing.
+Katas bring to life small routines through practice, as opposed to learning by memorizing.
 These are crucial to the Toyota Production System.

-The Kata is a protocol to ensure that knowledge and best practice can be transferred in your organization.
+The Kata protocol ensures that knowledge and best practice can be transferred to your organization.

 Two Katas are fundamental to Toyota’s improvement culture:

-• Problem solving: Here the focus is on one issue or improvement priority at a time, with swiftness of problem-solving at the core of the Kata
+- Problem-solving: Here, the focus is on one issue or improvement priority at a time, with the swiftness of problem-solving at the core of the Kata

 Katas are important for business leaders regarding continual improvement as they are ingredients for a culture of growth and learning.